 It is a benchmark company in the Ibex 35 in women presence on the Board of Directors.

-In 2020, the first Diversity and Inclusion Report [PDF] External link, opens in new window. was published with the aim of contributing to the company's social dividend and advancing towards a fairer and more egalitarian society.
+Annual publication, from 2020 onwards, of a Diversity and Inclusion Report [PDF] External link, opens in new window. with the aim of contributing to the company's social dividend and advancing towards a fairer and more egalitarian society.

 In 2019 Iberdrola adopted the United Nations Women's Empowerment Principles External link, opens in new window..

-Recognised for its equal opportunities and gender policies under the 2021 Bloomberg Gender-Equality Index, for the fourth consecutive year.
+Recognised for its equal opportunities and gender policies under the 2023 Bloomberg Gender-Equality Index, for the sixth consecutive year.

 Gender equality is a basic human right and is also an essential factor for building a peaceful, prosperous and sustainable world, according to the United Nations.

 In recent decades, gradual progress has been made with aspects such as schooling of girls, which has the effect of ensuring fewer and fewer girls are forced into early marriage, and the presence of more women in parliamentary and leadership positions.
 Laws are being reformed to promote this gender equality.
 In spite of all this, there are still difficulties and the data shows that there is still a long way to go.
-For example, according to United Nations data, women are still under-represented at all levels of political leadership, and one in every five women and girls aged 15-49 reports sexual or physical violence by a partner in a 12-month period.
+For example, according to United Nations data, women are still under-represented at all levels of political leadership.

 Based on UN data, women and girls account for half of the world's population, which means they account for half of the world's human potential.
 If we manage to improve quality of life with real gender equality, we will gain benefits that will have a global impact on society as a whole.